Antique Balance Scales

 Analytical Scales

-Science had advanced far enough by the 18th century to warrant the need for extremely accurate and sensitive scales.
+Science had advanced far enough by the 1700s to warrant the need for extremely accurate and sensitive scales.
 Doctors, pharmacists and chemists used analytical scales, which had very small central beams and small delicate pans made from glass or brass.
 These scales were usually built into a box, with every precaution being taken to ease the friction on the hinges, helping to increase the scales' accuracy.
 A level and screws were used to adjust and fine tune the scales when needed.
 These scales were so sensitive that they needed to be kept in a glass case because dust and moisture can actually affect their accuracy.

 How Equal Arm Balance Scales Work

-Thus, to weigh something, an object is placed in one pan and different amounts of weights are added to the other pan until the beam is balanced again, meaning it is completely horizontal.
-The weights are then added together to determine the total weight of the object.
 There are a few factors that will affect how sensitive or accurate a balance scale is.
 The amount of friction on the hinges can make a difference and so can the total mass of the scale itself.
 The length of the beam can also affect the scale's accuracy.

 Collecting Antique Scales